peichzesoong/introdatascience/README.md

 # introdatascience
 Lab 1 for Introduction to Data Science

-Soong Pei Chze